-Introductory Core 9 credits
+Introductory Core 12 credits

-Bible Exposition 24 credits
+Bible Exposition 30 credits

-Systematic Theology 24 credits
+Systematic Theology 21 credits

 Biblical Languages 16 credits

-Ministry Skills 15 credits
+Ministry Skills Electives 6 credits

 Research 4 credits

 Open Elective 3 credits

-TOTAL 95 credits
+TOTAL 92 credits

-Master of Theology (Th.M.) - 122 Credit Hours
+Master of Theology (Th.M.)

 The Th.M. degree (122 credit hours) is the highest master's level degree program available for those in professional ministry.
 Like the M.Div. degree program, this program is designed primarily to equip pastors and others whose desire is to serve the Lord in some type of professional ministry capacity.
-The Th.M. degree typically takes 4 years to complete and builds upon the M.Div. by adding additional credit hours in biblical languages, biblical introduction, practical ministry, and the thesis, in addition to electives.
+The Th.M. degree typically takes 4 years to complete and builds upon the M.Div. by adding additional credit hours in biblical languages, practical ministry, and the thesis, in addition to electives.
 Only 37 credit hours of this Program are transferrable from another accredited institution.